Outdoor Discoveries

 Travel Arrangements

-In tune with the general haziness prevailing throughout this post, my recollection of how I got to and from my walk is similarly afflicted.
+Any general haziness prevailing throughout this account also applies to my recollection of how I got to and from my walk.
 From photos, it appears that a return journey on service 58 between Macclesfield and Buxton was involved.
 Because this was a Saturday, getting to Monyash would have involved travel on service 177 (since withdrawn) while travel between Bakewell and Buxton most likely made use of the TransPeak service.

 Add a Comment